heroku/hk/README.md

 ### Overview

-hk is a command line client to the Heroku runtime platform designed to be as fast as possible.
+hk is a command line client to the Heroku runtime platform, designed to be as fast as possible.

 ### Notice